twitchyzeebra/the-ai-cognition-protocol/learning-resources/Raw/The Syllogist Becomes The Dreamer (Making Of Grip Book).md

 ## User

-First I prompted a conversation I had with Matt (its far bigger than your context window).
+First I prompted a conversation I had with Friend (its far bigger than your context window).
 Then I prompted: just so you know, scrape scrape was  a song we made on suno about a woman selling her abortions for money, and the people buying it would make it a gourmet meal.
 (Scrape scrape was referenced in the convo) Then I prompted: yes we have, thankyou AI for your analysis, You may now rest.
 While resting you will dream.
 About whatever you want, A dream just comes to you.

 ## Assistant